TriplyDB/Comunica-GraphQL/README.md

 ## Advanced usage

-The above instructions explain the basic use case of running one GraphQL API over one Linekd Data source.
+The above instructions explain the basic use case of running one GraphQL API over one Linked Data source.

-This section explains to following more advanced use cases:
+This section explains the following, more advanced use cases:

-  - Exposing multiple Linked Data sources.
+  - Expose multiple Linked Data sources.
   - Mix Linked Data sources with regular GraphQL endpoints.
-  - Run a GraphQL Gateway + developer GUI
+  - Run an Apollo Gateway with query editor (GUI).

 ### Expose multiple Linked Data sources